 SONATA (zaleplon) by Pfizer is clinical pharmacology ).
 First approved in 1999.

-Sonata (zaleplon) is a short-acting non-benzodiazepine hypnotic (pyrazolopyrimidine) approved in 1999 for the treatment of insomnia.
-It works by enhancing GABA-A receptor signaling in the central nervous system to facilitate sleep onset.
-Zaleplon's short half-life and lack of active metabolites differentiate it from longer-acting alternatives, reducing next-day residual effects.
+Sonata (zaleplon) is a non-benzodiazepine hypnotic (pyrazolopyrimidine) indicated for short-term treatment of insomnia.
+It works by binding to GABA-A receptors in the central nervous system, promoting sleep onset.
+Zaleplon has a short half-life and no active metabolites, distinguishing it from other rapidly-eliminated hypnotics.

-Product is approaching loss of exclusivity with moderate competitive pressure (30/100); team focus likely shifting toward generic transition planning and market defense rather than growth initiatives.
+Product is approaching loss of exclusivity with moderate competitive pressure (30), indicating shrinking team focus and potential transition to generic support or portfolio reallocation.

 CLINICAL PHARMACOLOGY ).
 Sonata is not recommended for use in patients with severe hepatic impairment. under ) ). ).
 Withdrawal-Emergent Anxiety and Insomnia During nightly use for an extended period, pharmacodynamic tolerance or adaptation to some effects of hypnotics may develop.
 If the drug has…